Mitch722/NBP-DemoClient-User/README.md

 - Make use of some number plate statistics (for example [this](https://www.gov.uk/vehicle-registration/q-registration-numbers))
 - Pull images from the links provided in the `gamestate` instead of using the hard-coded library.
+- Make use of the color in the images.
+This will require one to rewrite a bunch of code in the helper functions including some really core stuff like `pil2np` and `np2pil` though
+-

 ### Hard

+- Write own class for (RGB?) images which should probably hold them as `numpy` arrays and convert to `PIL` when necessary
-- Make the RMSSearch faster
+- Make the `RMSMultiSearch` faster
-- Use some cutting-edge cv2 trickery (which is huge and a pain to import in python)
+- Use some cutting-edge cv2/scikit-learn trickery voodoo